ionic-team/ionic-site/content/docs/cli/start/index.md

 `ionic start` will create an app from a template.
 You can list all templates with the `--list` option.

-If you want to create an Ionic/Cordova app, use the `--cordova` option.

 Input | Description
 ----- | ----------